UBC-CIC/amazon-transcribe-captions-for-zoom/README.md

 ```

-*for this PoC we are using the CORS Anywhere Heroku app but for production would recommend replacing with your own managed service.

 ## Step 3.
 Launch the Amplify App:

 Since this app is essentially enitely a static front end application hosting via Amplify is a viable option.
 To do so create a *private Github (saying private just because you have your API endpoints in the repo which you may not want commited) repo and copy this code over.